Consumer medicine information

 CYP3A4 inhibitors.

 Co-treatment with CYP3A inhibitors, including cobicistat-containing products, is expected to increase the risk of systemic side-effects.
-The combination should be avoided unless the benefit outweighs the increased risk of systemic corticosteroid side-effects, in which case patients should be monitored for systemic corticosteroid side-effects.
-Ketoconazole 200 mg orally once daily increased the plasma concentrations of budesonide (3 mg single dose) approximately 6-fold during concomitant administration.
+The combination should be avoided unless the benefit outweighs the increased risk of systemic glucocorticoid side-effects, in which case patients should be monitored for systemic glucocorticoid side-effects.
+Ketoconazole 200 mg orally once daily increased the plasma concentrations of an orally administered single dose (3 mg) of budesonide approximately 6-fold during concomitant administration.
 When ketoconazole was administered 12 hours after budesonide, the concentrations increased approximately 3-fold.
 As there are not enough data to give dose recommendations, the combination should be avoided.

 CYP3A4 inducers.